eddocs/doc/installation/environment-variables.md

 Edit the values.yaml file to set optional parameters by commenting out and editing relevant sections such as:
 * Secret API key instead of clear text API key
 * Frequently used environment variables for agent
-* One or more custom environment variables which can be refered in the config as [Config Variables](../configuration/variables.md)
+* One or more custom environment variables which can be referred to in the config as [Config Variables](../configuration/variables.md)
-* One or more custom secret environment variables which can be also used as custom environment variables but kept as Kubernet secrets
+* One or more custom secret environment variables which can be also used as custom environment variables but kept as Kubernetes secrets

-After file is updated follow [Helm Installation](helm.md) steps.
+After the file is updated follow [Helm Installation](helm.md) steps.

 Do not forget to create secrets as instructed in values.yaml after namespace is created in above step, otherwise agent will fail to start.